Manthan-R-Sheth/bigscreen/README.md

 # MVP Architecture

-The repo is aimed at making an app that deals with working with an API and implementing MVP architecture which brings cleanliness to the code
+The repo is aimed at making an app that deals with working with TMDB API and implementing MVP architecture which brings cleanliness and optimisation to the code.